What Is Delta E? And Why Is It Important for Color Accuracy?

 Delta E is a measure that plays a significant role in evaluating color accuracy.
 Creative professionals such as photographers, video editors, and graphic designers should all pay attention to this standard as it’s an essential part of choosing a professional-grade monitor.

-Although creative professionals need to understand the meaning of Delta E; given the complex nature of the topic, it’s easy for the definition to get lost in translation.
+Although creative professionals need to understand the meaning of Delta E, given the complex nature of the topic, it’s easy for the definition to get lost in translation.
 With that in mind, let’s take a closer look at what Delta E is and how you can use the metric to make an informed decision when purchasing visual equipment.

 Delta E is a standard measurement — created by the Commission Internationale de l’Eclairage (International Commission on Illumination) — that quantifies the difference between two colors that appear on a screen.
 When you’re shopping for a projector or digital display, you’ll want to find a device with a Delta E level that is as close to zero as possible.